YawDD+: Frame-level Annotations for Accurate Yawn Prediction: Experimental Results

-We conduct experiments to demonstrate the effectiveness of our frame-level annotations.
-We annotate \num{124201} frames from YawDD using our semi-automated labeling pipeline.
-The annotation taxonomy classifies \enquote{normal} and \enquote{talking} behaviors under the \enquote{no-yawn} category, while yawning instances are labeled under the \enquote{yawn} category.
-The labeling analysis reveals a significant class imbalance, with \num{24840} frames containing yawning behavior and \num{99361} frames representing \enquote{no-yawn} instances.
-Figure~\ref{fig:annotation_analysis} illustrates the results of our frame-based annotations for two YawDD video samples.
-The sample on the left contains 294 no-yawn and 93 yawn frames, whereas the sample on the right contains 259 no-yawn and 170 yawn frames, reflecting higher drowsiness activity.

-The driver-specific annotations present considerable heterogeneity in behavioral patterns and data distributions across individual subjects, underscoring the challenge of developing generalized models that can effectively adapt to diverse individual behavioral patterns while maintaining consistent performance across different drivers and driving contexts.
+We annotated a total of \num{287225} frames from different camera perspectives (dashboard and rear-view) using our semi-automated labeling pipeline.
+The annotation taxonomy classifies \enquote{normal} and \enquote{talking} behaviors under the \enquote{no-yawn} category, while labeling yawning instances under the \enquote{yawn} category.
+The labeling analysis reveals a significant class imbalance, with \num{22875} frames containing yawning behavior and \num{264350} frames representing \enquote{no-yawn} instances.
+Figure~\ref{fig:annotation_analysis} illustrates the comparison of YawDD and YawDD+ annotations.
+The YawDD annotations classifies the whole video of fatigued subject as \enquote{yawning}, whereas YawDD+ annotations accurately identifies the yawn patterns at the frame-level.
+For instance, \texttt{1-FemaleNoGlasses} yawns in \num{93} consecutive frames while the remaining frames involves non-yawn behavior.
+These driver-specific behaviors present considerable heterogeneity across individual subjects, underscoring the challenge of developing generalized models that can effectively adapt to diverse individual behavioral patterns, while maintaining consistent performance across different drivers and driving contexts.